 Arrival: We can greet students at any time of day on arrivals day.
 If you have some flexibility, please plan to arrive in the afternoon, allowing some time to get settled in before dinner.
-Our first official meal will be dinner on Sunday at 5:30pm, and there will be some optional activities afterwards.
-If your flight options are more constrained, we prefer for students to arrive early in the morning (taking a red-eye on Saturday night and arriving Sunday morning) rather than late on Sunday evening; it is easier to have a day to adjust to camp, and orientation starts bright and early on Monday morning.
+Our first official meal will be dinner on Sunday (the dining hall is open 5pm–8pm), and there will be some optional activities throughout the day as students are getting settled in.
+If your flight options are more constrained, we prefer for students to arrive early on Sunday morning (taking a red-eye on Saturday night and arriving Sunday morning) rather than late on Sunday evening; it is easier to have a day to adjust to camp, and orientation starts bright and early on Monday morning.

-Departure: Any time of day on August 9 is OK for departure, though almost all students depart first thing in the morning.
-Flying out very early is fine, since the night before is an official camp "all-nighter."
+Departure: Any time of day on August 7 is fine for departure, though almost all students depart first thing in the morning (so the dorm is quite empty by mid-day).
+Flying out very early in the morning (e.g. on a 6am flight) is (surprisingly) absolutely fine, since the night before is an official camp "all-nighter."
 The last official meal is lunch on Sunday at noon (although most students do leave before lunch).

-Where to Travel: The airport for Mathcamp 2020 is Burlington International Airport (BTV) in South Burlington, Vermont.
-The closest train station to Mathcamp is in Essex Junction, VT, and buses (e.g. Greyhound and Megabus) stop in Burlington, VT.
+Where to Travel: The airport for Mathcamp 2022 is Portland International Jetport (PWM) in Portland, Maine.
+The closest train station to Mathcamp is in Portland, ME, and buses (e.g. Greyhound and Megabus) stop in Portland, ME.

 All students traveling on their own will be met by the Mathcamp welcome party immediately upon arrival.
 Members of the welcome party will be wearing Mathcamp T-shirts.
 Look for a white placard reading "Mathcamp" in blue letters.